Varahi River: Geography

 The river originates in the Western Ghats and flows into the Arabian Sea.
-It is originates at a place called “Hebbagilu” near Agumbe in Thirthahalli taluk in the district of Shivamogga, from an elevation of 730 m above mean sea level.
+It originates at a place called “Hebbagilu” near Agumbe in Thirthahalli taluk in the district of Shivamogga, from an elevation of 730 m above mean sea level.
 Many tributaries join Varahi at places such as Shettykoppa, Halige, Kollavadi, and Bangaragalli.
 The annual rainfall varies from 20–1280 cm.
 The river joins the Arabian Sea near Kundapura in the district of Udupi in Karnataka.

 Kunchikal Falls

 The major waterfall is in Hosanagara Taluk, Shimoga.
 It is about 25 km from the origin of the river.
 There are falls of 455 m in cascades, popularly known as Kunchikal Falls.
 The falls do not directly drop, but jump through rocks and boulders.
 After construction of the dam near Mani village for Varahi Hydro electric project, the water flow in these falls was greatly reduced.
 Now the falls operate only during the rainy seasons.